ethersphere/bee/.github/pull_request_template.md

 - [ ] I have read the [coding guide](https://github.com/ethersphere/bee/blob/master/CODING.md).
 - [ ] My change requires a documentation update, and I have done it.
-- [ ] My change requires updating the Open API specification and/or changing its version, and I've done it.
 - [ ] I have added tests to cover my changes.
 - [ ] I have filled out the description and linked the related issues.